iterative/dvc.org/content/docs/command-reference/import.md

 subfields under `repo` are used to save the origin and version of the dependency, respectively.

-## Example: Fixed revisions and updating to different revision
+## Example: Importing and updating fixed revisions

 To import a specific version of a <abbr>data artifact</abbr>, we may use the `--rev` option: